schwa/MetalSprockets/Sources/MetalSprockets/MetalSprockets.docc/Tutorials/01-ColorfulTriangle.md

-# Tutorial: Your First Metal Triangle
+# Tutorial 1: Your First Metal Triangle

 Render a colorful triangle using MetalSprockets.
 The GPU will blend red, green, and blue corners across the surface—this interpolation is fundamental to how GPUs shade geometry.